 As Group Administrator, Mary oversees all aspects of the group and provides leadership for the group coordinators and members.
 Mary has been a Pet Partners® team since 2011 with her English Springer Spaniel, Hobie.
 She says “The work we do with Pet Partners® and ABLEPaws brings me personal fulfillment and brings Hobie pure joy.
 He gets so excited when he sees the vest he wears to visit and dances until he is in the car.”
 This team visits at Arkansas Children’s Hospital, Our House Homeless Shelter, and many independent events.
 Mary and Hobie became a HOPE Crisis Response Team in 2015.
 I look forward to helping ABLEPaws become an even more important part of our community.
 In her other life, Mary was an educator in the public schools for 35 years before retiring to care for aging parents and devoting more time to work with ABLEPaws and Pet Partners®.

 Serves as the contact person for facilities with existing animal assisted intervention programs and those requesting program development.
-Teaches Pet Partner Handler Course.
-Manages Skills Practice to coordinate with Handler Courses and Evaluations.
+Teaches Pet Partner Handler Workshops.
+Manages Paws n’ Practice to coordinate with Handler Workshops and Evaluations.

 Georgann began as a Pet Partners Handler in 1996.
 And is now also Instructor and Evaluator.
 Standard Poodle, Edge, is her 5th and current Pet Partners.
 In addition to Pet Partners visits, Edge is “co-therapist” in Georgann’s Social Work Private Practice and “assistant instructor” at UALR Graduate School of Social Work when Georgann teaches the elective “Animal Assisted Therapy in Social Work Practice”.
 They also participate in Agility “for fun.
 She says, “The human-animal bond is such an important force in our society that it is an honor to practice and share about it in so many ways.”